Invasion of the Neptune Men: Release

 Uchū Kaisokusen was released in Japan on 19 July 1961.
-The film was not released theatrically in the United States, but it was released directly to American television by Walter Manley on March 20, 1964, dubbed in English and retitled Invasion of the Neptune Men.
+The film was not released theatrically in the United States, but instead directly to American television by Walter Manley on March 20, 1964, dubbed in English and retitled Invasion of the Neptune Men.

-The film was also released as Space Chief, Space Greyhound and Invasion from a Planet.
+The film was also variously released as Space Chief, Space Greyhound, and Invasion from a Planet.

 Reception and legacy

 In a later review of the film, Bruce Eder of AllMovie gave the film a one-star rating out of five, stating that the film was "the kind of movie that gave Japanese science fiction films a bad name.
 The low-quality special effects, the non-existent acting, the bad dubbing, and the chaotic plotting and pacing were all of a piece with what critics had been saying, erroneously, about the Godzilla movies for years."
 Eder referred to the film's "cheesy special effects and ridiculous dialogue taking on a sort of so-bad-they're-good charm", and described the film as a "thoroughly memorable (if not necessarily enjoyable, outside of the MST3K continuum) specimen of bad cinema."

 On October 11, 1997 the film was featured on a season 8 episode of the American television show Mystery Science Theater 3000.
-Eder described the episode as a memorable one, specifically the cast watching the repetitive aerial dogfights between spaceships, and the line "Independence Day seems a richly nuanced movie".
+Eder described the episode as a memorable one, specifically the cast watching the repetitive aerial dogfights between spaceships, and the line "suddenly Independence Day seems a richly nuanced movie".
 Other moments included the observation of excessive use of World War II stock footage in the action scenes (notably during a shot featuring a picture of Adolf Hitler in a building), a "Who's On First?"-style routine about Noh theater, and a visit from Prince of Spaces villain Phantom of Krankor to cheer up the Satellite of Love crew.

 In his book Japanese Science Fiction, Fantasy and Horror Films, Stuart Galbraith IV stated that the film "had a few surprises" despite a "woefully familiar script".
 Galbraith noted that the film was not as over-the-top as Prince of Space and that the opticals in the film were as strong as anything Toho had produced at the time.
 Galbraith suggested the effects may have been lifted from Toei's The Final War (aka World War III Breaks Out) from 1961.